Skip to content

 A standard may exist, be cited by CEN/CENELEC/ETSI, without being harmonised.
 Always verify OJEU publication to confirm presumption.

-Where to find the harmonised standards in force
+Where do you find the harmonised standards in force?

-Section titled “Where to find the harmonised standards in force”
+Section titled “Where do you find the harmonised standards in force?”

-References are published in the Official Journal of the European Union, C series, as Commission communications.
+References are published in the Official Journal of the European Union: since 1 December 2018 by Commission implementing decisions (L series), previously as Commission communications in the C series.
 Three reliable sources:

 1. EUR-Lex, search by directive (e.g. "2014/30/EU harmonised standards").
 This is the authoritative source.